nutonomy/nuscenes-devkit/schema.md

    "visibility_token":        <str> -- Foreign key.
 Visibility may also change over time.
    "translation":             <float> [3] -- Bounding box location as center_x, center_y, center_z.
    "size":                    <float> [3] -- Bounding box size as width, length, height.
-   "rotation":                <float> [4] -- Bounding box orientation in quaternions.
+   "rotation":                <float> [4] -- Bounding box orientation as quaternion: w, x, y, z.
    "next":                    <str> -- Foreign key.
 Sample annotation from the same object instance that follows this in time.
 Empty if this is the last annotation for this object.
    "prev":                    <str> -- Foreign key.
 Sample annotation from the same object instance that precedes this in time.
 Empty if this is the first annotation for this object.
 }